NKz32/Virus-CRASH/README.md

 # Virus-CRASH
-A virus that crash your windows computer.
+A Sample Scrip/virus that crash your windows computer.
+By: Hgprogram06 and: NKz32